 Ingredients

-- Onion-Red Onions work best.
+- Red Onion-Red Onions work best.
 They add mild sweet flavor and add perfect smooth texture to salad when caramelized in ghee.
-You may skip caramelizing onions, though I personally loved the natural glaze that comes from ghee.
-You may add spring onions or shallots as well.
+You may skip caramelizing onions, though I loved the natural glaze that comes from ghee and the good punch of flavor that comes from caramelizing it.
+You may add spring or green onions or shallots as well.
+If you are using raw onions, you may keep them in cold water to relieve the strong flavor.

 - Tzatziki-The dill is not available in India.
-Instead of using curd, I wished to experiment with this Dill Tzatziki dip and trust me, it was a great decision.
-This Dill Tzatziki dip from Wingreens is purely yogurt based with garlic, curd,dill, slat and black pepper as its ingredients and is without any oil, with just 112 calories per 100 gm.
+Instead of using curd, I wished to experiment with this Dill Tzatziki dip, and trust me, it was a great decision.
+This Dill Tzatziki dip from Wingreens is purely yogurt-based with garlic, curd, dill, salt, and black pepper as its ingredients and is without any oil.
+You may swap it with sour cream or feta cheese.

-- Lemon-Lemon juice adds the much needed tangy twist to this salad.
+- Lemon-Fresh Lemon juice adds the much-needed tangy twist to this salad.
 You may use any vinegar of your choice as well.

 - Black pepper- I love the spicy kick that black pepper adds to this creamy curd salad.
 Here in India, we don't have salted curd without black pepper.

 - Fresh Mint Leaves- I had not imagined how refreshing and vibrant this salad would turn out to be with the addition of these green mint leaves.
-Feel free to use fresh Dill, thyme, basil or cilantro.
+Feel free to use fresh herbs like Dill, thyme, basil, fresh parsley, or cilantro.

-- Desi Ghee- Those who love ghee, would know the flavor that comes from caramelized onions in ghee- totally Melt in mouth salad.
-You may use olive oil or any vegetable oil.
-(Ghee is missing from ingredients pic)
+- Desi Ghee- Those who love ghee would know the flavor that comes from caramelized onions in ghee- Melt in mouth salad.
+You may use olive oil or any vegetable oil to make it vegan (Ghee is missing from the ingredients pic).

 Expert Tips